matiyasjosh/A2sv-project-phase/task6/README.md

-# A Job listing website with NextJs
+📝 Job Listing Website with Next.js

-## Overview
+🌟 Overview

-It implements job listing application with Next.js that implement it with typescript.
-Currently it is fetching data from json file from local folder fetch.
-Besides it implements the routing with Nextjs that makes it simple.
+Welcome to our Job Listing Application, built with the power of Next.js and TypeScript.
+This project fetches job data from a local JSON file and uses Next.js for seamless routing, ensuring a smooth user experience.

-## Pages
+📄 Pages

-## Landing page
+🏠 Landing Page

-The landing page contain a list of jobs, while it is shown how many results are there under the main heading.
-For now the sorting functionality is not working, however it is for future use.
-For now it looks like this:
+The landing page displays a comprehensive list of job opportunities, along with the total number of available positions under the main heading.
+Although sorting functionality is currently in development, the interface is designed to be intuitive and user-friendly.
 ![alt text](screenshots/screenshot3.png)

-## details page
+📋 Details Page

-It expand the information shown in the landing page as such in a thorough manner:
+Dive deeper into job listings with our detailed view page, which expands on the information presented on the landing page, providing thorough insights into each job opportunity.
 ![alt text](screenshots/screenshot1.png)
 ![alt text](screenshots/screenshot2.png)

-## Conclusion
+🚀 Conclusion

-This only contain the interface implemented by Nextjs, for the future new additional features will be added.
+This project showcases the interface capabilities of Next.js.
+Stay tuned for future updates, as we plan to introduce exciting new features and enhancements!